 They don’t need to.
 True, there may be a lot of things you can’t do: go to the mall, to a restaurant, to a ballgame.
-But there is one big exemption to North Carolina’s stay-at-home order: exercise.
+But there is one big exception to North Carolina’s stay-at-home order: exercise.
 And one of the most effective forms of exercise is also one of the easiest to start: walking.

 - Lower blood pressure and cholesterol

 - Lower fasting blood sugar (which can help lower your chances of type 2 diabetes)

 A walking exercise program is relatively easy to launch.
 You don’t need pricey equipment.
 A comfy, supportive pair of shoes will do.